 But What If I’m Not Driving The Car At All?

-In most states, if you do not drive the car, you don’t have to have insurance on it.
-So your old beat up car that sits in the garage all day does not have to have insurance just because it exists.
+It’s never a bad idea to consult with your insurance company on this.
+For example, Root car insurance in Colorado helps their customers navigate Colorado-specific state laws.
+But in most states, if you do not drive the car, you don’t have to have insurance on it.
+So your old beat-up car that sits in the garage all day does not have to have insurance just because it exists.

 The first reason is that if something happens to the car you can still get your money’s worth for it.